-The Agronomy Department offers M.S. and Ph.D. degrees in plant genetics and breeding, plant physiology, crop production, soil science, agroecology, land management, and climate.
+The Department of Agronomy offers MS (thesis / non-thesis) and PhD degrees in plant genetics and breeding, plant physiology, crop production, soil science, agroecology, land management, and climate.
 Our graduate programs emphasize developing and applying basic scientific principles to optimize agricultural systems management.
 We emphasize research with a global application as we hope to instill skill sets that allow for increased system resilience in response to the rapidly changing world.

 Master's Degree Non-Thesis